We aim to delight

 - Community questions - this offers users the best possible experience, as they can search previously answered questions that have been asked anywhere on posthog.com in our Docs!

 - Dedicated Slack channels - For higher-paying (or potential higher-paying) customers, through a dedicated channel on our main company Slack

 - Support ticket - Customers can create a support ticket (focused around bugs or feedback) directly within the PostHog app (under the help menu).

 - GitHub - sometimes users ask about the progress of certain issues that are important to them

 We intentionally have not hired a single person dedicated to customer support.
 The direct interaction between our engineering team and our users is hugely valuable, and an important part of building trust in our community is the ability for users to talk directly with the people who are actually building the product.

 Providing support is a responsibility shared across our engineering teams - we expect everyone to jump in and help a user if you see they have a question or problem (though obviously not at the same time!)
 Once you have made the initial contact or response, it is your responsibility to see it through or explicitly hand over to someone else if they are better-equipped to help.

-One person takes on the Support Hero role each two week sprint.
+One person takes on the Support Hero role each week.
 This is a rotating responsibility, where the person involved spends a significant chunk of their time responding to support queries across Slack, email and Zendesk, and sharing that feedback with the team and/or building features and fixes in response.
 We have found that each stint as Support Hero has thrown up a lot of really valuable feedback.